sebastianbrzustowicz/Rubik2x2-RL/README.md

-# Rubik-RL: Reinforcement and Imitation Learning for Solving the 2×2×2 Cube
+# Rubik2x2-RL: Reinforcement and Imitation Learning for Solving the 2×2×2 Cube

-Rubik-RL is a research-oriented project that combines **Reinforcement Learning (RL)** and **Imitation Learning (IL)** to solve the 2×2×2 Rubik’s Cube.
+Rubik2x2-RL is a research-oriented project that combines **Reinforcement Learning (RL)** and **Imitation Learning (IL)** to solve the 2×2×2 Rubik’s Cube.
 The system consists of two independently trained models:

 1. **RL agent** – responsible for solving the first layer.